chongzhenjie/Bot-Detection-on-Online-Auction-Site/README.md

-# Bot Detection on Online Auction Site
+# Bot Detection on Online Auction Site - Kaggle

 ### Machine Learning Project: Predict if an online bid is made by a machine or a human